 - Due Diligence is Key.
 Pressure will be put on buyers to waive conditions related to inspections or financing.
+Sellers may even get their own inspections or WETT Certificates to avoid buyers’ inspection conditions.
 While this is never recommended, Buyers should ensure they have done as much preliminary investigation as possible related to these factors before considering a waiver.

 Tips for Sellers: Multiple Offers

 - Don’t play Games.
 Upon countering an offer, the original Buyer’s offer becomes null and void.
 There is no guarantee a Buyer will revisit a second time.
 Don’t lose a good deal for the sake of a few thousand.